EsteeOo/alx-zero_day/README.md

-I am going to be agreat software engineer
+I am going to be a great software engineer